SystemsApproach/tcpcc/design.rst

 trying to allocate switch queues and link bandwidth—both potentially scarce resources—to end-to-end network flows.
-There is no central "allocator" in a network the size of the Internet, so we solve the problem in a distributed way, with each communicating hosts at the edge of the network and all the switches inside of the network collaboratively making local decisions.
+There is no central "allocator" in a network the size of the Internet, so we solve the problem in a distributed way, with all the hosts at the edge of the network and all the switches inside of the network collaboratively making local decisions.

 This chapter scopes the design space for how these various parties make those decisions.
 It does this two parts.
 First, it presents a